asahisuenaga/stylish-cursor/README.md

 #### Firefox:

-1. Clone or download the repository to your local machine.
+1. Clone or download the firefox.zip to your local machine.
 2. Open Firefox and go to `about:debugging#/runtime/this-firefox`.
 3. Click **Load Temporary Add-on**, then select the `manifest.json` file from the extension folder.
 4. The extension will now appear in your toolbar for testing. *(Note: this temporary install is only active until Firefox is closed.)*